The Importance of Protein in the Body

 It’s still unclear which protein sources reign supreme, whether they really have an effect on our muscle gains, and whether consuming greater than 25 grams of protein will lead to additional benefits.
 Determining a maximum amount of protein per meal used for muscle protein synthesis has been very challenging for researchers.

 Most recent recommendations encourage eating high protein meals consisting of 20-25 grams of high-quality protein spread throughout 3-4 meals per day, as it can help with digestion and absorption.
-It has been shown that consuming a balanced protein distribution may be a more practical way for adults with inadequate protein intakes to achieve a higher total protein intake (6).
+It has been shown that consuming a balanced protein distribution may be a more practical way for adults with inadequate protein intakes to achieve a higher total protein intake.

 Does Protein timing matter for Workouts?

-Brad Schoenfeld is an exercise scientist whose research suggests that as long as you eat protein within a several hour window of your workout, before or after, will result in the same results.
+Newer research has shown that the so called “anabolic window”, or consuming protein immediately after a workout, is no longer essential for muscle growth and repair.
+Brad Schoenfeld is an exercise scientist whose research suggests that as long as you eat protein within a several hour window of your workout, before or after, will lead to the same results.

 Overall protein consumption seems to be of more significance than the timing – in line with the above recommendation of evenly distributing protein throughout the day.